 Vanderbilt University & the Nashville Entrepreneur Center

-This document outlines a $100,000 annual partnership that delivers four committed services Vanderbilt is currently sourcing piecemeal or not at all, plus a seat on the Entrepreneur Center board.
-The current $25,000 sponsorship significantly under-represents the scope Vanderbilt is already receiving across Owen, the Innovation Alliance, and the regional spinout pipeline.
+This document outlines a $100,000 annual partnership that delivers four committed services Vanderbilt is currently sourcing piecemeal or not at all, plus a seat on the Nashville Entrepreneur Center board.
+The current $25,000 sponsorship significantly under-represents the scope Vanderbilt is already receiving across Owen, the Nashville Innovation Alliance, and the regional spinout pipeline.
 This proposal re-bases the relationship at fair value and consolidates it under a single MOU.

 The Partnership